 Keep your workers safe

 You may be considering digital menu board upgrades, but you still have to keep your workers safe.
 Encouraging workers to wear slip-resistant shoes will reduce their risk of slips, trips, and falls, the most common workplace accident.
-If you want to help them wear shoes that will get them home safe, buy footwear that surpasses minimum ISO standards.
+If you want to help them wear shoes that will get them home safely, buy footwear that surpasses minimum ISO standards.

 Take a look at our remarkable slip-test results